gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/install-on-red-hat-and-centos/apim-components/README.md

 These steps assume that you are using the default settings.

-To configure the management API to start automatically when the system boots up, run the following commands:
+To configure the Management API to start automatically when the system boots up, run the following commands:

 ```sh
 $ sudo systemctl daemon-reload